edgelesssys/constellation/docs/docs/architecture/components/microservices.md

 # Core services

 Constellation takes care of bootstrapping and initializing a confidential Kubernetes cluster.
-During the lifetime of the cluster, it handles day 2 operations such as **key management, remote attestation, and updates**.
+During the lifetime of the cluster, it handles day-2 operations such as **key management, remote attestation, and updates**.
 These features are provided by several microservices:

 - The [Bootstrapper](microservices.md#bootstrapper) initializes a Constellation node and bootstraps the cluster